awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-javajmx.md

   ```
 + your web application\.war is your web application `war` file to be loaded by Tomcat\.

-Build a docker image with this configuration and upload it to an image repository\.
+Build a Docker image with this configuration and upload it to an image repository\.

-## Example: Java Jar Application Docker Image with Prometheus Metrics<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-jar"></a>
+## Example: Java Jar Application Docker image with Prometheus metrics<a name="ContainerInsights-Prometheus-Sample-Workloads-javajmx-jar"></a>

-The following example dockerfile shows the steps to build a testing image:
+The following example Dockerfile shows the steps to build a testing image:

 ```
 # Alpine Linux with OpenJDK JRE